q2ebanking/boa-constrictor/README.md

 Page objects are great for small test automation solutions, but they don't scale well.
 By design, page objects couple the concerns of page structure with behavior.
 As a result, they tend to have repetitive methods, bloated hierarchies, and little standardization.
+Page objects are more of a "convention" than a true design pattern.
 Boa Constrictor's [Screenplay Pattern](https://www.infoq.com/articles/Beyond-Page-Objects-Test-Automation-Serenity-Screenplay/) applies [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles to modeling behaviors under test.
 Boa Constrictor provides the boilerplate code for the Screenplay Pattern so testers can readily use it.